SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Experiments

 \section{Experiments}

+\textbf{Datasets.} We conduct our evaluations on two extensively used datasets: V2V4Real~\cite{xu2023v2v4real} and OPV2V~\cite{xu2022opv2v}.
+Both supporting Vehicle-to-Vehicle (V2V) cooperative perception research by providing numerous annotated scenes to facilitate algorithm development and evaluation. \textit{V2V4Real} is a large-scale real-world dataset, collected by two vehicles simultaneously in the same location, providing multi-view sensor datastream. \textit{OPV2V} is a simulation dataset featuring a variety of virtual cities and environments, co-simulated through OpenCDA~\cite{xu2021opencda} and CARLA~\cite{carla}.

-\textbf{Datasets.} We conduct our evaluations using the OPV2V dataset~\cite{xu2022opv2v} which is a simulation dataset for V2V cooperative perception, co-simulated through OpenCDA~\cite{xu2021opencda} and CARLA~\cite{carla}.
-In accordance with the particular training and testing specifications of our model, we implement a First-Come-First-Serve policy for each frame in the dataset.
+In accordance with the particular training and testing specifications of our model, we implement a First-Come-First-Serve policy for each frame in both datasets.
 This approach facilitates the utilization of data from two vehicles: the ego vehicle and the sender vehicle.
-Following~\cite{xu2022opv2v}, the LiDAR detection range of each vehicle to be $x \in [-140.8m, 140.8m]$ and $y \in [-40m, 40m]$, and the communication range between vehicles is $70m$.

 \textbf{Training.} Our SiCP model enhances learning efficiency through joint training of individual and cooperative perception.
 The gradients obtained from these two tasks are backpropagated sequentially to update the parameters of the backbone, DP-Net, and the detection head.
 Due to the equal amount of training data and identical backbone parameters, the entire network receives an equivalent amount of training, regarding individual and cooperative perceptions.
 This balanced training approach equips our model to effectively handle SiCP tasks, even when dealing with limited training data.
 It's worth noting that our end-to-end training method eliminates the need for pre-training any parameters.
 We train the model with one Nvidia RTX 3090 GPU and employ the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001 and a batch size of 1 in our model training process.